This is Scary Shotgun Time if I ever saw it. The shooter is trying to one hand a 12G and it also appears like its near a residence.

 With the flash forward completed we see Rose, Anna and Mechanic entering the Elk Valley Lodge.
 Mechanic of course feels vindicated, as well happy that they found found it.

 Amazingly, the place still has power.
 Rose at least tells Mechanic to stay close, but they still seem super casual about wandering around.
-I’d have my weapon at the ready and clear the rooms closest to me at the very least – if not a wing, and then barricade any other areas in case there are a few Zombies about.
+I’d have my weapon at the ready and clear the rooms closest to me at the very least.
+Or more likely a full wing of the hotel.
+Then I’d barricade myself off in case there are still a few Zombies about.

-After a quick check the group goes upstairs and take two rooms, which leads to Rose taking a long hot shower.
+After a quick check the group goes upstairs and take two rooms.
+This leads to Rose taking a long hot shower.
 I can only imagine how good that must have felt after being cold and on the trail for days/weeks.
-Rose does offer to let Anna go first, but Anna is still on high alert, scanning the room and out the windows as Rose goes into the bathroom.
+Rose does offer to let Anna go first, but Anna is still on high alert.
+She scans the room and then peers out the windows as Rose goes into the bathroom.

-Mom and daughter have a few touching moments, and Rose promises her daughter that they aren’t just going to find the plane, they are going to get on it.
-Rose again tells Anna to go first, this time to get some sleep, but Anna isn’t tired, and she can’t stop staring at the door.
+Mom and daughter have a few touching moments.
+Rose promises her daughter that they aren’t just going to find the plane, they are going to get on it.
+Rose again tells Anna to go first, this time to get some sleep, but Anna isn’t tired.
+She can’t stop staring at the door.

 Rose climbs on the bed and shuts her eyes.
 This amazed me.
-I would have piled some things against the door just to be safe?
-Maybe gone into the room next door and kicked my way through the wall so I had an escape if someone came to my door?
+I would have piled some things against the door just to be safe!
+How about plan an escape route?
+Check the room next door and then kick my way through a wall so I can escape into it?
 Something?

 This is the part that made no sense to me.
-Anna has seen people get eaten alive, but when she hears a distant noise in the hopefully abandoned lodge, she decides to go check, while leaving her mom door unlocked from the outside.
+Anna has seen people get eaten alive.
+Then when she hears a distant noise she decides to go check it out.
+All while leaving her moms door unlocked from the outside.
 I was having flashbacks to some of the dumber things Carl did in The Walking Dead while watching these scenes.

 Anna wanders downstairs to find one of the doors they’d walked by earlier banging in the wind.
 After shutting it we see just how much pain Anna is really in.

 Footprints opens with Anna back in the room, staring at the door as her mother sleeps.
-This time someone does come to the door, and even tries to open it as Anna stands with her shotgun ready to fire if the newcomer tries to force their way in.
-Anna then does another amazingly stupid thing by going out into the hallway to see if it was Boone (I’ve been calling him Mechanic because I missed his name earlier.) but Boone is out like a light, meaning someone else is in The Lodge.
+This time someone does come to the door, and even tries to open it.
+Anna stands with her shotgun ready to fire if the newcomer tries to force their way in.
+Anna then does another amazingly stupid thing by going out into the hallway.
+Sure, she wanted to see if it was Boone.
+(I’ve been calling him Mechanic because I missed his name earlier.)
+But Boone is out like a light, meaning someone else is in The Lodge.

-Anna’s silliness continue as she starts to investigate, leading her all the way to a doorway on a lower level that clearly has Zombies, and maybe someone fighting Zombies behind it?
+Anna’s silliness continue as she starts to investigate.
+She makes her way to a lower level that clearly has Zombies, and maybe someone fighting Zombies behind it?

-When Rose finally wakes up it takes her a moment to realize that Anna is gone, which quickly leads to a search.
+When Rose finally wakes up it takes her a moment to realize that Anna is gone.
+Mom quickly goes to search for her daughter.
 It only takes a moment for Rose to find Anna who has found Spears somewhere along the way.

-The Last Supper has the small group sitting around a table in the main dining call.
-Boone is excited to have food, drink, and enough propane for what he things will power the place for at least a month, maybe more.
+The Last Supper has the small group sitting around a table in the main dining hall.
+Boone is excited to have food, drink, and enough propane for what he thinks will power the place for at least a month, maybe more.